The Golden Girls is coming back to the small screen with an all-Black cast.

 On Monday, Tracee Ellis Ross, Regina King, Sanaa Lathan and Alfre Woodard shared a promo of their project on social media.
 The post features a photo of the original Golden Girls stars, before the new actresses' faces are animated over them.

-Based on the image, it seems Ross will be portraying Rose, King will play Dorothy, Woodard will be Sophia, while Lathan is set to embody Blanche.
-Their roles were originally played by Betty White, Bea Arthur, Estelle Getty, and Rue McClanahan, respectively.
+Based on the video, Ross will star as Rose, King as Dorothy, Woodard as Sophia and Lathan as Blanche.
+The beloved roles were originally helmed by Betty White, Bea Arthur, Estelle Getty and Rue McClanahan.